ajiwo/ratelimit/README.md

 - Keys must be 1-64 characters long
 - Only alphanumeric ASCII, underscore (_), hyphen (-), colon (:), period (.), and at (@) symbols are allowed
 - Keys are automatically validated when provided

+**Name Field Validation (Optional):**
+- Tier names must be 64 characters or less when provided
+- Only alphanumeric ASCII, underscore (_), hyphen (-), colon (:), period (.), and at (@) symbols are allowed
+- If not provided, tier names are auto-generated based on interval (e.g., "minute", "hour", "day")
+- Custom names provide better debugging and monitoring clarity

 ### Storage Backends